pvanhoof/dir-examples/README.md

 ## What will the linker typically link with?

 The linker will for -lpackage-4.3 typically link with /usr/lib/libpackage-4.3.so.2 or with libpackage-APIVERSION.so.(current - age).
 Noting that the part that is calculated as (current - age) in this example is often, for example in cmake and meson, referred to as the SOVERSION.
+With SOVERSION the soname template in LIBDIR is libpackage-APIVERSION.so.SOVERSION.

 ## What is wrong?